Skip to Content

 Right after we added a cattle panel trellis between the beds using fence posts

-After we had the beds edged out and the Vago beds in place, it was time to start filling in with mulch.
-I decided to use thick landscaping fabric in the areas where I knew I wanted to put a path.
+After we had the beds edged out and the Vego beds in place, it was time to start filling in with mulch.
+I decided to use thick landscaping fabric in the areas where I knew I wanted to put a path and not plant.

 The goal here was just to save myself a little bit of time weeding since I find that thick landscaping fabric generally does a very good job of blocking out weeds.

-In some areas, I just laid cardboard and mulched right on top of the grass.
-It will smother it out.
-But once it got warmer in the grass really got going, I sprayed it down with horticultural vinegar and let the sun cook it for a few days before sheet mulching.
+In some areas, I just laid cardboard and mulched right on top of the grass to smother it out.
+But once it got warmer and the grass really got going, I sprayed it down with horticultural vinegar and let the sun cook it for a few days before sheet mulching.

 DIY landscaping around a concrete patio

-Since that post, he expanded it to include two more rain barrels that are daisy-chained together. given the droughts we’ve had this year, it was great to be able to harvest so much rainwater and use it in our raised beds.
+Given the droughts we’ve had this year, it was great to be able to harvest so much rainwater and use it in our raised beds.
+We know we’d like to expand our raised beds next year, so I’m hoping we’ll also be able to expand this irrigation system.

 solar power rain barrel irrigation system

-I definitely wanted to focus on planting perennials and Native plants.
+I definitely wanted to focus on planting perennials and native plants.
 But perennials are obviously more expensive, especially when buying them in the spring.
-So I decided to put in a few perennials and fill in with annuals.
+So I decided to put in a few perennials and fill in with annuals for now.

 Mostly zinnias and dahlias that I started from seeds, but a few other things.
-We are planning to add more perennials this fall, and eventually become a 90% perennial garden.
+We are planning to add more perennials this fall, and eventually become a 90% perennial garden in the mulched areas.
 I just don’t have the energy to water annuals every day, especially with our increasingly hot summers and the very little rain we got this year.

 Around the patio, we put in three ornamental grasses that ended up getting quite large. so I’ll be able to fill in more appropriately with perennials this fall.
-For the raised beds, we did mostly food.
+It takes time, but I know we’ll get better deals if we buy things off season!

 landscaping garden bed along a fence